falcorr/GiantBombDL/README.md

 Requires wget, benefits from ffmpeg, ffprobe, and AtomicParsley

-Need to place API key in the code.
+Need to place API key in the code

-Verify was working, I think.
+Verify was working, I think

-Minimum / maximum length only a basic implementation, e.g. I believe it's not suited to multi-page results.
+Minimum / maximum length only a basic implementation, e.g. I believe it's not suited to multi-page results

-Metadata editing not implemented.
+Metadata editing not implemented

-Tries to detect rate-limiting.
+Tries to detect rate-limiting